-- Collection and reuse eliminates stress on public water sources, especially at peak demand.
+- Collection and reuse eliminate stress on public water sources, especially at peak demand.

 - Using harvested rainwater can reduce water bills and may be eligible for tax incentives.

 Rainwater harvesting is likely to be the least expensive component of new building construction.
-Commercial systems make use of the same ideas as home systems, with certain parts sized to meet the needs of the property.
-In our most simple applications the system relies on gravity and the weather.
-As the amount of square feet harvested ramps up, complications are avoided by adding appropriate controls, backup systems, and risk reduction components.
+In our most simple applications, the system relies on gravity and the weather.
+As the number of square feet harvested ramps up, complications are avoided by adding appropriate controls, backup systems, and risk reduction components.
 None of this is untried.
 The asset of rainwater harvesting is undemanding, reliable in the extreme and produces savings every time it rains.

 Learn More About Commercial Rainwater Harvesting